Bwejesa02/Computer-Graphics-Assignment-1/README.md

-# Computer Graphics Assignment 1

-This project demonstrates core computer graphics concepts through a simple interactive scene in Unity.
-It includes various shaders, lighting effects, color grading, and basic gameplay mechanics.
-This README explains each part of the project in detail, with a particular focus on the shaders, which are central to the assignment.

-## Project Overview

-The goal of this project was to create a small Unity scene to showcase different lighting and shading effects, color grading, and a basic game setup.
-I built it with a player character that collects items in a confined space, using shaders to highlight different lighting models and effects.

-## Scene and Gameplay Setup

-The scene consists of:
-- **Player (Cube)**: The main character that the user controls using WASD keys.
-- **Collectibles (Spheres)**: Items scattered around the plane that disappear when collected.
-- **Boundaries (Walls)**: Simple walls to keep the player within the play area.
-- **UI Text**: Display showing the number of collectibles left and a "You Win" message when all items are gathered.

-This setup creates a straightforward game where the player must collect all items to win.

-## Shaders and Lighting

-### Lambert (Diffuse) Shader
-The Lambert shader provides a basic diffuse lighting effect, which I used to simulate natural, even lighting across surfaces.
-This shader calculates light intensity based on the angle between the light direction and the surface normal, giving it a smooth, non-reflective look.

-- **Why Lambert?** Diffuse lighting is the foundation of most lighting models and was essential to start with to demonstrate a basic lighting effect.
-It helps give objects a soft, realistic look without sharp reflections, suitable for surfaces like walls or the ground.
-- **Implementation**: The Lambert shader multiplies the light color with the surface color based on the angle of incidence, creating an even spread of light on the object's surface.

-### Specular Shader
-The Specular shader adds highlights to objects, simulating shinier surfaces that reflect light.
-I chose this shader to demonstrate reflective properties and how different materials can interact with light in unique ways.

-- **Why Specular?** Specular lighting is essential for objects that need a sense of polish or gloss.
-Using specular highlights in the scene gives a stronger impression of light sources and helps differentiate surface materials.
-- **Implementation**: The shader calculates the angle between the viewer and the reflection of the light on the surface.
-This reflection vector is used to determine where the light highlights appear on the object, producing sharp, focused highlights.

-### Rim Lighting Shader
-The Rim Lighting shader creates a glowing effect around the edges of objects, emphasizing their silhouette.
-This effect is calculated based on the angle between the surface normal and the view direction, so the edges facing away from the camera glow more.

-- **Why Rim Lighting?** Rim lighting is useful to make objects stand out visually, especially in stylized or atmospheric scenes.
-I included this shader to add a unique look that draws attention to object outlines, giving them a subtle glow and enhancing visibility.
-- **Implementation**: The shader calculates the dot product between the surface normal and view direction, adding color to areas where this value is lower, emphasizing the edges.

-### Lighting Mode Toggle Script
-To demonstrate the different lighting modes, I created a **LightingModeToggle script** that allows switching between various lighting setups.
-This script applies lighting effects globally, impacting all objects in the scene, and is controlled by pressing specific keys:
-- **1** - No Lighting (ambient only)
-- **2** - Ambient Lighting Only
-- **3** - Specular Lighting Only
-- **4** - Ambient + Specular

-This toggle script helps compare the effects of each lighting mode directly in the scene.

-#### How It Works:
-The script adjusts Unity's ambient light settings and enables or disables a directional light for specular highlights.
-For example, in "No Lighting" mode, it disables all lights to give a neutral view of objects.
-This approach lets me control the scene lighting without changing each object's individual materials.

----

-## Color Grading

-Color grading was added to adjust the scene's color tones.
-I used a **Color Grading Shader** with two LUTs (Neutral and Warm) to change the overall mood of the scene.
-This effect was applied to the main camera, impacting everything in the view.

-- **Why Color Grading?** Color grading allows for a uniform color adjustment across the entire scene, creating a more cohesive look.
-In this project, the Neutral LUT gives a standard appearance, while the Warm LUT adds a yellowish tone, suggesting a warmer atmosphere.
-- **Implementation**: The Color Grading shader uses a Look-Up Table (LUT) to remap colors in real-time, altering the appearance of every object in the camera's view.
+Computer Graphics Assignment 1

+The main objective was to create a scene that showcases different lighting and shading techniques, while also adding interactivity.

+Project Summary

+The scene contains:

+    Player : The main character, controllable with WASD keys, that interacts with the scene by collecting items.
+    Collectibles (Spheres): Objects the player collects to achieve a win condition.
+    Boundaries: Walls around the play area to keep the player within bounds.
+    UI Text: A simple display showing the remaining collectibles, and a You Win! message when all are collected.

+Here’s a breakdown of the main shaders I implemented.

+Lambert (Diffuse) Shader

+The Lambert shader provides basic diffuse lighting.
+This shader models light scattering evenly across the surface, without any reflective highlights.
+It’s particularly effective for objects that don’t need shine, creating a soft, even-lit look that brings out the object’s form without extra distractions.

+Implementation Details:

+    The Lambert shader calculates the dot product between the light direction and the surface normal.
+The result is a natural look, as it spreads light evenly over the surface.
+    In this project, I specifically tuned this shader to emphasize the ambient light setting, giving objects a solid base lighting for comparison with other effects.

+Scene Impact: Using diffuse lighting as a base is useful for providing natural lighting that feels soft and unobtrusive.
+This shader’s simplicity makes it a good choice for foundational lighting in the scene, especially for surfaces like the ground.

+Specular Shader

+The Specular shader creates shiny highlights on objects, simulating reflective surfaces.
+It’s designed to model light bouncing off a surface in a focused way, as you’d see on polished or metallic surfaces.

+Implementation Details:

+    This shader calculates the reflection angle between the light source and the camera.
+When the angle is close, it produces a bright highlight.
+    I adjusted the glossiness and intensity of the specular reflection to fit the lighting in this scene, balancing it to keep the highlights noticeable but not overwhelming.

+Scene Impact: Adding specular highlights helps distinguish materials visually and makes objects appear more dynamic.
+The highlights interact with the scene’s light source, which enhances the realism of the scene by mimicking shiny surfaces under direct light.

+Rim Lighting Shader

+The Rim Lighting shader highlights the edges of objects, giving them a subtle outline or “glow.”
+This shader is commonly used to make objects stand out, as it adds an effect that accentuates their silhouette.

+Implementation Details:

+    This effect is calculated by taking the dot product between the surface normal and the view direction.
+Lower values (when the surface faces away from the camera) are emphasized, creating a glow around the edges.
+    I tuned the intensity of the rim lighting to keep it subtle, so it adds depth without overpowering the scene.

+Scene Impact: Rim lighting helps objects stand out from their surroundings and provides a sense of depth.
+In darker parts of the scene, the rim lighting effect makes objects easier to distinguish and adds a unique stylistic touch.

+LightingModeToggle Script

+The LightingModeToggle script controls different lighting modes, allowing me to showcase each shader and lighting effect.
+By pressing specific keys, I can toggle between different lighting setups to compare how they affect the scene:

+    1 - No Lighting: Ambient light only.
+    2 - Ambient Lighting Only: Applies only the Lambert (Diffuse) lighting.
+    3 - Specular Lighting Only: Adds shiny highlights without the ambient component.
+    4 - Ambient + Specular: Combines soft ambient lighting with specular highlights.

+Color Grading

+Color grading was added to adjust the entire scene’s color tone.
+This effect creates a specific mood or atmosphere by shifting colors slightly.
+Color Grading Shader

+The color grading setup uses a Look-Up Table (LUT) to adjust colors across the scene.
+I created two versions of the LUT: Neutral (default colors) and Warm (adds a yellow tone).

+Implementation Details:

+    The shader applies a LUT to the camera view, remapping colors based on the selected LUT.
+I used a Neutral LUT as a baseline and a Warm LUT for an alternative color style.
+    Instead of switching LUTs automatically, I can manually change between them in the editor for the demonstration.

+Scene Impact: The color grading effect shifts the overall feel of the scene, with the cool LUT giving a chill appearance and the Warm LUT adding a cozy, yellowish tone.
+This effect helps convey different moods without changing the actual color of objects individually.